How a California Residential Real Estate Case Could Impact National Commercial Real Estate

 The case of Horiike (Hiroshi) v.
 Coldwell Banker Residential Brokerage Company is scheduled for oral arguments in front of the California Supreme Court on September 7.

 The issue is “when the buyer and the seller in a residential real estate transaction are each independently represented by a different salesperson from the same brokerage firm, does Civil Code section 2079.13, subdivision (b), make each salesperson the fiduciary to both the buyer and the seller with the duty to provide undivided loyalty, confidentiality and counseling to both?”
 This is a direct quote from the California Supreme Court’s website.

-An initial jury verdict in favor of Coldwell Banker was overturned by the California Court of Appeal.
+An initial jury verdict ruled in favor of Coldwell Banker.
+This verdict was overturned by the California Court of Appeal.

-So why have national commercial real estate firms like CBRE, Cushman and Wakefield, and Jones Lang LaSalle joined among the parties filing briefs asking the California Supreme Court to review the Horiike appellate decision?
+So why have national commercial real estate firms like CBRE, Cushman and Wakefield, and Jones Lang LaSalle joined the parties filing briefs.
+Why are they asking the California Supreme Court to review the Horiike appellate decision?

-Because of the legal rationale issued by the Court of Appeal which reads "When a broker is the dual agent of both the buyer and the seller in a real property transaction... the salespersons acting under the broker have the same fiduciary duty to the buyer and the seller as the broker."
+Because of the legal rationale issued by the Court of Appeal.
+The court reasoned that, “When a broker is the dual agent of both the buyer and the seller in a real property transaction… the salespersons acting under the broker have the same fiduciary duty to the buyer and the seller as the broker.”

-On a national level, the majority of U.S. states allow brokerages and their agents to limit their liability and fiduciary duty by avoiding agency law and fiduciary duties to both parties by using non-agency roles such as "intermediaries" or "transaction brokers."
+The majority of U.S. states allow brokerages and their agents to limit their liability and fiduciary duty.
+Brokers easily avoid agency law and fiduciary duties to both parties.
+They simply use non-agency roles such as “intermediaries” or “transaction brokers.”

-Hughes argues that dual agency has “constantly hurt companies with poor lease terms and economics, while not even knowing that 'their agent' is supervised by the managing broker of the office who gets all or a significant percentage of their income from the landlords”.
-And these are the very same landlords “that their agent is supposed to be strongly advocating against."
+Hughes argues that dual agency has “constantly hurt companies with poor lease terms and economics”.
+Companies often do not even know “that ‘their agent’ is supervised by the managing broker of the office”.
+In addition, that managing broker gets all or a significant percentage of their income from the landlords”.
+And these are the very same landlords “that their agent is supposed to be strongly advocating against”.

 “The truth is there is simply no way to represent two masters equally, especially when one of them has significant financial leverage with your company,” Hughes said.
 “Everyone wins with more transparency, except maybe some landlords and full-service legacy brokerage companies.”